-It's a little late in the year to talk of marrying and giving in marriage, but romance that waits for divorce courts cannot always lead to a June bridal.
+lus a little late in the year to talk of marrying and giving in marriage, but, romance that waits for divorce courts cannot always lead to a June bridal.

 It is said that Julie Opp, the actress, will marry Justin Huntley Mc-Carthy, historian, novelist, dramatist, and erstwhile the husband of Cissy Loftus-wasn't it?
-One of the Cissies, his family for years.
-They had been anyhow.
-Here's a London romance simply landowners, enriched by land's that touches America closely.
-Everyone knows by repute the elder Justin very naturally that the great cleric. bread you have.
+One of the Cissies, anyhow.
+Here's a London romance. that touches America closely.
+Every- growth in value.
+So it came about one knows by repute the elder Justin very naturally that the great cleric, McCarthy, the author of the "History with his brothers, owned the Hoffman

 Vigilantes in the east!
-No wonder that ever led a forlorn hope in politics, the Irish irreconcilable whom everyone loves.
-The younger man?
-More of an ordinary mortal of the marrying and divorcing sort, evidently, but a decent enough fellow in his way, and a brilliant writer.
-Miss Opp is a New York girl, born on the Bowery, where her father.
-"Johnny" Opp, owned a saloon of rather poor reputation.
+No wonder that ever led a forlorn hope in polithat the mayor of Paterson, N.J., pro- ties, the Irish irreconcilable whom tests energetical- everyone loves.
+The younger man? ly.
+Yet I'm not so | More of an ordinary mortal of the marsure that they are rying and divorcing sort, evidently, but a decent enough fellow in his way, and a brilliant writer.

+Miss Opp is a New York girl, born on the Bowery, where her father, "Johnny" Opp, owned a saloon of rather poor reputation.
 But it is not true that the girl grew up in the saloon, passing beer mugs with her own hands, as is persistently told of her.
 Instead, she was reared by her mother, in the home of her wealthy grandfather, one of the founders of the Staats-Zeitung, in luxury and with the greatest care.
 A portrait of her, painted when she was but 17, shows the loveliest creature one will often see.
 Highly educated, imperious, ambitious, she dreamed of the stage.
 She had a brief preliminary period of newspaper work; more than one New York printer remembers the tall, beautiful girl who, in a gown of extreme fashion, and with her hands in spotless gloves, descended upon the composing room to "make up" the "Woman's page."